cwilhit/idp-on-upbound/README.md

 * [ai](ai/) is a control plane project that defines the following APIs:
   * [Model](ai/apis/models/definition.yaml) lets a developer deploy an AI Model to a Kubernetes cluster.

-The composite types linked above are meant to illustrate how to use the [control plane topology](https://docs.upbound.io/deploy/control-plane-topologies/) features.
-These composites compose:
+The composite types outlined above are meant to illustrate how to use the [control plane topology](https://docs.upbound.io/deploy/control-plane-topologies/) features.
+These composites don't compose real cloud resources, instead they use:

 * [_NopResources_](https://github.com/crossplane-contrib/provider-nop), a mock resource type that mimics deploying real cloud resources.
 * [_ReferencedObjects_](https://docs.upbound.io/deploy/control-plane-topologies/#compose-a-_referencedobject_), an Upbound-only resource type that lets you reference, observe, and potentially create resources defined by APIs offered by other **service-level control planes** powering your platform.